Updated: 13 Jan 2022

 In Australia, the practice of psychology is regulated by APHRA, while counselling is not.
 This is one of the reasons why the cost of psychologists can be claimed by Medicare, while other therapists can not.

 Psychologists can help in the same manner as counsellors and psychotherapists, but they are also involved with all matters of mind, which comprises of everyday thought processes and behaviours.
 Often a psychologist will work with clients in a clinical setting to assist with complex mental health conditions.
 If you are someone with a formal diagnosis, a psychologist might be a good choice.

 Psychology, requires more formal education, with the completion of a minimum of six years training.
 This training includes a minimum of one to two years of supervised clinical practice as well as university study.

 A psychologist may be a Medicare provider, which will allow you to claim a rebate if you are referred by a GP, learn more about this process in our Medicare article.

 While a psychologist is not a medical doctor, a psychiatrist is.
 A psychiatrist often works to diagnose and treat serious mental health issues, such as schizophrenia.

 Social workers are often providing therapy similar to counsellors, they usually have completed a 4 year bachelor degree in social work from a recognised university.
 Some social workers work with policies and some specialise in working with clients, children and families.
-They are eligible to claim on Medicare.

 It's important that you find a therapist you actually connect with, you'll need to feel comfortable to open up and work through some difficult issues.